-Mode[All standards].
+Mode [all standards].
 The MacroBlock type/coding mode as given in MacroBlock Types.
-(See page 5-84, MacroBlock Types Ctrl+Y.)
+(See page 5-99, MB types Ctrl+Y.)

-Sub-MB modes[H.264/AVC and VC-1 Advanced Profile only].
+Sub-MB modes [H.264/AVC and VC-1 Advanced Profile only].
 The type/coding mode of the blocks within the MacroBlock as given in H.264/AVC.
-(See page 5-84, MacroBlock Types Ctrl+Y.)
+(See page 5-99, MB types Ctrl+Y.)

-Quant [All standards].
+Quant [all standards].
 The Quantizer used by the Luminance.

-Bits [All standards].
+Bits [all standards].
 The total number of bits used to encode the MacroBlock (including motion vector data).
 For Data partitioned MacroBlocks, this is the number of bits used in all three parts of the Data partitioned data for the MacroBlock.